softsilverwind/aoc2021/Readme.md

 My best shot at attempting to show that Rust is suitable for small algorithmic problems.

 Notes:
 - You might notice my code is full of `unwrap()`; this is intentional.
 Although this practice is generally frowned upon on production code, I consider it *best practice* on run-once programs.
 On one hand, these invocations to `unwrap()` would only manifest in case of a bug.
 On the other hand, the panic stacktrace is really handy (no pun intended) when debugging.
+- I know creating a procedural macro to enumerate all daily modules in `main.rs` is overkill.
+But this is my AoC repo and you are here, so you might find it interesting after all :)